Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Introduction

-The above-mentioned papers propose different valuation principles which have in common that they are all market-consistent valuations.
-Nowadays, several insurance regulation frameworks (e.g.\ Solvency II) require a market-consistent valuation of the insurance liabilities; see e.g.\ \cite{mohr_2011}.
+\blue \myparagraph{Market-consistent valuation and its shortfalls} The above-mentioned papers propose different valuation principles which have in common that they are all market-consistent valuations.
+The Solvency II insurance regulation directive introduced a prospective and risk-based supervisory approach on January 1, 2016.
+Pillar 1 of this directive requires a market-consistent valuation of the insurance liabilities; see e.g.\ \cite{mohr_2011}.
 A market-consistent valuation assumes an investment in an appropriate replicating portfolio to offset the hedgeable part of the liability.
 The remaining part of the claim is managed by diversification and an appropriate capital buffer.
-However, \cite{vedani2017market} and \cite{rae2018review} raise some concerns about the market-consistent framework as this valuation follows market movements and can lead to excess volatility of the insurance liabilities.
-Moreover, market-consistency tends to be pro-cyclical and the use of a 1-year Value-at-Risk increases the risk of herd behaviour, hence reducing financial stability \citep{rae2018review}.
-In this direction, \cite{lecourtois2021utility} replaced the market-consistent framework by a utility-consistent framework that accounts for the risk aversion of the market and the long-term nature of liabilities.
+However, concerns about the appropriateness of the market-consistent valuation for long-term insurance business were raised: \begin{itemize} \item \cite{lecourtois2021utility} pointed out market-consistency can lead to a substantial misvaluation of the effective wealth of an insurance company that deals with long-term commitments.
+This approach also induces high instability and excess volatility in the balance sheet indicators of an insurance company \citep{vedani2017market,rae2018review}. \item \cite{plantin2008marking} found that the damage done by marking-to-market (that is market-consistency) is greatest when claims are illiquid and long term, which is precisely the case of balance sheet of insurance companies. \item Market-consistency tends to be pro-cyclical and the use of a 1-year Value-at-Risk increases the risk of herd behaviour, hence reducing financial stability.
+Market-consistent valuation tends to minimise the value of liabilities when markets are bullish and over-estimate them in times of crisis \citep{rae2018review}. \end{itemize} \myparagraph{Alternative valuations to market-consistency} The second pillar of the Solvency II directive allows the insurer to proceed to an alternative assessment of the company’s overall solvency needs using different recognition and valuation bases.
+In this purpose, \cite{lecourtois2021utility} replaced the market-consistent framework by a utility-consistent framework that accounts for the risk aversion of the market and the long-term nature of liabilities.
+The framework is not anymore market-consistent but market-implied and utility-consistent.
+The authors found that this alternative valuation provides less volatility than the traditional market-consistent approach. \cite{muermann2003actuarially} investigates the valuation of catastrophe derivatives and proposes an actuarial-consistent valuation approach that is consistent with existing insurance premiums to exclude arbitrage opportunities. \black